transistormuncher/flex/README.md

 The trading revenues are calculated by multiplying the quantity with the price over all trades: for a buy trade, the revenue is negative, for a sell deal, the revenue is positive.

+A list of trades that our trading floor executed are provided as a json.
+Quantities are in megawatt and prices are in euro per megawatt-hour.

+We also provide and index price for the market, in a csv file.
+The index price is the quantity weighted average price of all trades executed on the market, in euro per megawatt-hour.

 ## Invoicing
 In the invoices we send out to the customers, we need to compute the following entries:
 * infeed payout: multiplying the production of the asset by the price we agreed upon with the asset owner, depending on the price model.